joemoose/dungeoneers.d20/docs/equipment.md

 !!! note

-	See the [Appendix](appendix-b-sundries.md) for more equipment lists.
+	See the [Appendix B](appendix-b-sundries.md) for more equipment lists.

 ## Hirelings